dagostix/glowing-waffle/index.md

           type = "latex")  # technically unnecessary, as latex is default. it is useful to have it as one can quickly write "text" to see a quick print while setting the changes
 ```
 #### Logarithmic transformation
 You will see here above that some variables have been transformed with a **natural logarithm**.
-Before jumping the gun and doing a superfluous log, please read the amazing words that have been written in this stacks exchange post: https://stats.stackexchange.com/questions/298/in-linear-regression-when-is-it-appropriate-to-use-the-log-of-an-independent-va/3530#3530.
+Before jumping the gun and doing a superfluous log, please read the amazing words that have been written in [this stacks exchange post](https://stats.stackexchange.com/questions/298/in-linear-regression-when-is-it-appropriate-to-use-the-log-of-an-independent-va/3530#3530).
 No wiser words have been spoken about log transformations of variables, so read before doing anything that will drastically change your results!

 #### Maps
 Another beautiful way to show data, if possible, is through a **map representation of the data**.
 The blog post right here is very descriptive and creates a really clean yet colourful map.
-I have used this one many times, as it is my "go-to" world map guide.
+I have used this one many times, as it is [my "go-to" world map guide](https://brennonborbon.wordpress.com/2017/12/16/creating-simple-world-maps-in-ggplot2/).
 I do however usually prefer to choose my own colours.
-Here is the link: https://brennonborbon.wordpress.com/2017/12/16/creating-simple-world-maps-in-ggplot2/.
 Also, check out this website/book for other really good inspirations a guides on making beautiful maps in R: Geocomputation with R in the useful links.

 #### Residuals
 Here is a nice blog post about visualizing residuals: https://drsimonj.svbtle.com/visualising-residuals.
 I quite like this one as it puts a real emphasis on the residuals which are the furthest.
 The post also teaches you about useful manipulations with ggplot.